cesar-ca/real_estate/README.md

-Steps to Run CS162 - DB Application
+Steps to Run CS162 - DB Application - INITIAL SETUP

 Go to the github repo, you will find it here: github.com/cesar-ca/real_estate